-Cinco de Mayo wasn’t always about tacos and tequila, and it’s often mistaken for the Mexican Independence Day.
-The fifth day of May is actually the Anniversary of the Battle of Puebla.
-This holiday is celebrated in parts of Mexico and the United States in honor of a military victory in 1862 over Napoleon III’s French forces.
-The day is celebrated specifically in the state of Puebla with parades, speeches and reenactments of the 1862 battle.
+Cinco de Mayo didn’t always involve tacos and tequila, and it’s often mistaken for the Mexican Independence Day.
+The fifth day of May is the Anniversary of the Battle of Puebla.
+Parts of Mexico and the United States celebrate the holiday in honor of a military victory in 1862 over Napoleon III’s French forces.

-So how did this celebration of a military victory for a region in Mexico become an excuse to drink and wear a fake mustache?
+So how did this celebration of a military victory for a region in Mexico become an excuse to drink in excess and wear a fake mustache?

-The holiday’s popularity grew in the 1960s, when Chicano activists embraced the holiday as a way to increase pride among Mexican-Americans.
+Cinco de Mayo’s popularity grew in the 1960s when Chicano activists embraced the holiday as a way to increase pride among Mexican-Americans.
 Over time, Mexican-Americans’ festivities evolved into an inclusive celebration of Mexican heritage.

 Host a Sober Barbecue

 By this time of year, most locations in the United States have begun to experience warmer weather, so it’s a perfect time to host a barbecue.
 Barbecues often include alcohol, but they can be just as fun and enjoyable without alcoholic drinks.